 Customer Service Agents, Too, Are Desperate For Time

 It’s not just customers who need time back.
-Agents, too, are inundated with tickets they need to manage and lack the necessary tools and real-time information to adequately address many tickets.
+Agents, too, are inundated with tickets they need to manage and lack the necessary customer service tools and real-time information to adequately address many tickets.
 Agents report that they often have many windows open simultaneously, yet still more than half almost never or only occasionally have the context they need to most effectively and efficiently solve issues [Microsoft].
 This results in rerouting customers to other agents with the right context (which leads to 83% of consumers having to repeat the same information to multiple agents), delayed resolutions and diminished CSAT which weighs negatively on employee satisfaction and morale.

 How AI Benefits Time By Giving Back To Both Customers And Agents